-- 1. According to St Basil, why did God permit death?
+Reflection Questions - 1.
+According to St Basil, why did God permit death?
 What does living death mean? - 2.
-John 3:16 says "For God so loved the world," what did this love compel God to do for us? - 3.
+John 3:16 says "For God so loved the world," what did this love compel God to do for - 3.
 Often-times, people will say, "as long as I have done more good than bad, then I'll be ok at Judgement" Why is this perspective flawed?
 What would be a correct statement on our standing at Judgement?

+LESSON

+16

 Hosanna in the Highest

+Lesson Goals:

-- Why does the Church give importance to the heavenly hosts? - Why are the angels important for our day-to-day life and our salvation?
+- I can understand why the Church gives importance to the heavenly hosts. - I can relate to why angels are important for our day-to-day life and our salvation. - I can appreciate the role of angels in our lives and during our worship.

 A core belief of Christianity is that God alone is the Creator.
 He created all that is "seen" and also all that is "unseen".
 And yet despite regularly confessing this truth as we recite the Nicene Creed, many of us avoid thinking of what we cannot see.
 It's natural to feel uneasy and perhaps even confused at the thought of an invisible world full of angels and demons.
 Angels and demons are referenced throughout Scripture as well as in our Liturgical hymns and prayers.
 For the ancient Church, this was such a strong belief that St. Irenaeus (130-202 AD) was compelled to refute an early heresy that the world was created by angels and not by God.